Freddie Slater (racing driver)

-Freddie Slater (/ˈsleɪ.tər/; born 9 August 2008) is a British racing driver who is set to compete in the FIA Formula 3 Championship for Trident.
+Freddie Slater (/ˈsleɪ.tər/; born 9 August 2008) is a British racing driver who is set to compete in the FIA Formula 2 Championship for Invicta Racing as part of the Audi Driver Development Programme.

 Born and raised in Warwickshire, Slater began competitive kart racing aged seven.
-During his successful karting career—culminating in his victories at the junior direct-drive World Championship in 2020 and the European Championship in 2021 (OK-J) and 2023 (KZ2)—Slater graduated to sportscar racing, aged 14.
+During his successful karting career—culminating in his victories at the World Championship in 2020 and the European Championship in 2021 (OK-J) and 2023 (KZ2)—Slater graduated to sportscar racing, aged 14.
 Following multiple titles in Ginettas, Slater progressed to junior formulae with his record-breaking 2024 campaign in Italian F4, alongside his victory in F4 UAE.
 Graduating to Formula Regional in 2025, he won the European Championship and finished runner-up in the Middle East.
+In 2026, he finished runner-up in Formula Regional Oceania and the FIA Formula 3 Championship.

 Early life

 Slater has been sponsored by his family's company, Baylis & Harding, throughout his karting and junior formulae career.